Towards the end of the Getting Help and Reading Documentation, we used

 less to have the command line read through the contents of a text file.
 This can be helpful for times when you want to quickly glance at a text file.
 With all things, there is more than one way to do something; the command line is definitely no exception to this.

-In this mission, you will learn how to preview text files using the
+In this lesson, you will learn how to preview text files using the

 When learning about